The flashcards below were created by user

 What is the purpse of the complete health history?

 - - established the subjective data base

-- helps in developing in a problem list
+- - helps in developing in a problem list

-- helps to establish a diagnosis
+- - helps to establish a diagnosis

 What is the organization of the health history?